behackful/google-speech-to-text/README.md

 # google-speech-to-text
-My custom script for fast recognition of specific words
+My custom script for fast recognition of specific words.
+For more information: